natefanaro/carspark/README.md

 I started this project to get remote start working on my car from my iPhone.
 Much like Viper SmartStart or CompuStar’s Drone Mobile.

-### disclaimer

-This is a project for myself.
-I am happy to share what I have done but make no guarantee that anyone else attempting this will enjoy the same success, or failures, that I have.

 ### current features

 * Simple API